 Looking for the best things to do in Bilbao?
-Don’t miss this step-by-step guide – helping you discover the best of this exuberant destination.
+Don’t miss this step-by-step guide to help you discover the best of this exuberant destination.

 Bilbao, the de facto capital of the Basque Country, is a city of contrasts and one of the best places to visit in Spain.

 The Casco Viejo – or the Old Town is a warren of small streets, punctuated with historic sights.